Waqar-107/LeetCode/Algorithms/Dynamic Programing/readme.md

 [198.
 House Robber](https://leetcode.com/problems/house-robber/) : **if we are going to take ith then we can't take (i-1) so max we get is cost[i] + cost of i - 2. if we take (i-1) then we won't take ith**

 [303.
 Range Sum Query - Immutable](https://leetcode.com/problems/range-sum-query-immutable/) : **straight forward problem, pre-calculate sum, store sum of 1 to i where 1 <= i <= n**

+[338.
+Counting Bits](https://leetcode.com/problems/counting-bits/) : **the problem is solved in a recursive approach. we generate all the numbers from 1 to n**